BrunoOGoes/BrunoOGoes/README.md

 Languages: Portuguese (mother tongue), English (fluent), French (fluent), Spanish (basic knowledge)

-### Research and Work Experience
+### Work Experience

+💼 Consultant/Research and development engineer at Lennatech, France (Since February 2024)

 💼 Early Stage Researcher at Qudoth Tech (Marie Curie Actions) and Ph.D.
 Researcher at CNRS, France (2020-2023)

-👨‍🏫 Teaching Assistant in Statistical Mechanics (Graduate) at Physics Institute, University of São Paulo, Brazil (Aug. to Dec.
-2019)

-👨‍🏫 Teaching Assistant in Electricity and Magnetism (Undergraduate) at Physics Institute, University of São Paulo, Brazil (Jan. to Jul.
-2019)

-👨‍🏫 Teaching Assistant in Introduction to Quantum Physics (Undergraduate) at Physics Institute, University of São Paulo, Brazil (Jul.
-2017 to Dec.
-2018)

-### Interests and Hobbies

-I'm not just a physicist!
-Here are some of my other interests and hobbies:

- 📚 Reading, with a special interest in Russian and Portuguese literature (Tolstoy, Dostoevsky, Saramago)

- ⛰️ Hiking and exploring the great outdoors

- 👨‍🍳 Cooking and experimenting with new dishes

- 🎵 Music lover, from classical to R&B

- 🌐 Learning languages and embracing different cultures

- 💡 Other interests: linguistics, philosophy, history, pure mathematics, and finances

 ### Publications

-You may find my list of my publications in my [Google Scholar](https://scholar.google.com/citations?hl=fr&user=Hq4mgYkAAAAJ) or my [OrcId](https://orcid.org/0000-0001-9447-3930).
+You may find the list of my publications in my [Google Scholar](https://scholar.google.com/citations?hl=fr&user=Hq4mgYkAAAAJ) or my [OrcId](https://orcid.org/0000-0001-9447-3930).

 ### Contact Me

 🌐 [LinkedIn](https://www.linkedin.com/in/bruno-o-goes/)

 Feel free to explore my projects and repositories here on GitHub.
-If you have any questions, collaborations, or opportunities, don't hesitate to reach out.
-Let's connect and make exciting contributions together!
+If you have any questions, suggestions, collaborations, or opportunities, don't hesitate to reach out.

-Enjoy your visit! 😄